County Cork: Land and forestry

 Like many parts of Munster, Cork has fertile agricultural land and many bog and peatlands.
 Cork has around 74,000 hectares of peatlands, which amount to 9.8% of the county's total land area.
 Cork has the highest share of the national forest area, with around 90020 ha of forest and woodland area, constituting 11.6% of the national total and approximately 12% of Cork's land area.
 It is home to one of the last remaining pieces of native woodland in Ireland and Europe.

 Wildlife

 The hooded crow, Corvus cornix is a common bird, particularly in areas nearer the coast.
-Due to this bird's ability to (rarely) prey upon small lambs, the gun clubs of Cork County have killed many of these birds in modern times.
+Due to this bird's ability to (rarely) prey upon small lambs, the gun clubs of County Cork have killed many of these birds in modern times.
 A collection of the marine algae was housed in the herbarium of the botany department of the University College Cork.

 Parts of the South West coastline are hotspots for sightings of rare birds, with Cape Clear being a prime location for bird watching.
 The island is also home to one of only a few gannet colonies around Ireland and the UK.
 The coastline of Cork is sometimes associated with whale watching, with some sightings of fin whales, basking sharks, pilot whales, minke whales, and other species.